silvacms/documentation/source/silva/contents/xml.rst

 =====================

-If you want to have your content, or a folder containing your content work with the XML import and export feature of Silva, you need to write an XML importer and an XML exporter.
+If you want to have your content, or a folder containing your content to work with the XML import and export feature of Silva, you need to write an XML importer and an XML exporter.

-.. xml import and export non-API sucks

 .. _xml-importer:

 XML Importer
 ------------

 Silva makes possible to import content from an XML file.
-To have this feature, you need to write an XML importer.
-Below is a simple example to load the simple content type *Blog*:
+To enable this feature, you need to write an XML importer.
+Below is a simple example to handle import the simple content type *Blog*:

 .. code-block:: python
    :linenos: